CasualChampionships/arcade/docs/events.md

 ## Broadcasting Events

-You may want to broadcast your own events, which Arcade makes basic.
+You may want to broadcast your own events, which Arcade makes simple.
 To get started you need to implement your `Event` class, this is a class that contains all the data for a given event.
 This class must implement the `Event` interface:
 ```kotlin
 class MyEvent(
     val foo: String,